Christone "Kingfish" Ingram: 662

 Ingram released his second record, 662 in July 2021.
 Ingram is from Clarksdale, Mississippi and, says Ingram, "662 is the area code.
 It represents the whole north Mississippi Delta."
 On April 3, 2022, Ingram won the Grammy Award for Best Contemporary Blues Album for 662 at the 64th Annual Grammy Awards.
 In September, Fender released a custom Kingfish Telecaster Deluxe.

 Ingram supported the Rolling Stones in Hyde Park, London as part of the 2022 British Summer Time concerts.

 In 2023, Ingram was named as the Contemporary Blues Male Artist of the Year at the Blues Music Awards.

 In October 2024, Ingram announced the launch of his new record label, Red Zero Records, in partnership with Exceleration Music.
 Ingram's third studio album will be the label's first project, set to be released in 2025.
-Ingram serves as the label's CEO, alongside his longtime manager Ric Whitney as President.
+Ingram serves as the label's CEO, alongside his longtime manager Ric Whitney as president.

+Ingram is featured on the soundtrack for Ryan Coogler's horror film Sinners, and cameos briefly in the end credits playing alongside Buddy Guy.